 - 1. Remove all loads from the generator and place all circuit breakers in the OFF position. - 2.
 Stop the engine. - 3.
 Release the retaining screws that secure the control panel to the generator frame. - 4.
-Slowly let the control panel fall forward so that the control box is exposed. - 5.
-To start the diagnostic process, place the diagnostic switch to the ON (Figure 76) position.
+Slowly let the control panel fall forward so that the inside of the control box is exposed. - 5.
+To start the diagnostic process, place the Diagnostic switch in the ON (Figure 82) position.

-Figure 76.
+Figure 82.
 Diagnostic Panel

-Make sure to place the diagnostic switch back to the OFF position after completing engine fault code diagnostic procedures.
-Verify that the Engine Shutdown lamp (Figure 77A) or Engine Pre-Alarm lamp (Figure 77B) is ON.
+Make sure to place the Diagnostic switch back to the OFF position after completing the engine fault code diagnostic procedure.

+6. Verify that the Diagnostic lamp (Figure 82) is ON.
 This indicates that there is a fault/error in the engine or the engine control system.